aces/Loris/modules/document_repository/README.md

 ## Scope

- It's for study documents, not candidate documents.
+ It's for all non-candidate documents.

 ## Permissions